 Why is American Diabetes Association Alert Day so important?
-An estimated 86 million American adults have prediabetes, which means they have blood glucose (sugar) that’s higher than normal.
+An estimated 84 million American adults have prediabetes, which means they have blood glucose (sugar) that’s higher than normal.
 People with prediabetes are at risk of developing type 2 diabetes unless they take immediate action.
+Nine out of ten adults with prediabetes don’t know that they have it.

-Please make sure to mark your calendar for American Diabetes Association Alert Day on March 27 and take the Diabetes Risk Test Once you’ve taken the test, encourage your friends and family to take it too.
+Please make sure to mark your calendar for American Diabetes Association Diabetes Alert Day® on March 24 and take the Diabetes Risk Test Once you’ve taken the test, encourage your friends and family to take it too.

 Go to Diabetes Risk Test to take the Diabetes Risk Test today.
 For more information about diabetes and pre-diabetes visit Diabetes.org or LCDHD Diabetes.
 You may also contact the diabetes educator at your local health department.